 He said to them, "This is what I told you while I was still with you: Everything must be fulfilled that is written about me in the law of Moses, the Prophets and the Psalms."
 (Luke 24:44, emphasis added)Particularly in the record of the fulfillment of the resurrection, we see Luke contributing information not known from Mark or Matthew, and showing some independence from both Mark and Matthew.

-The prophesy of the sack of Jerusalem and the destruction of the Temple was seen as a fairly short passage in Mark, then as an extended section in Matthew.
-Luke also has an extended section on the prophesy of the upcoming destruction of Jerusalem and the Temple (Luke 21).
-There is another possible prophetic allusion to the fall of Jerusalem in Luke 23:28-31, though that is not so clearly worded as to be classified beyond dispute as a prophesy of Jerusalem's destruction.
+The prophecy of the sack of Jerusalem and the destruction of the Temple was seen as a fairly short passage in Mark, then as an extended section in Matthew.
+Luke also has an extended section on the prophecy of the upcoming destruction of Jerusalem and the Temple (Luke 21).
+There is another possible prophetic allusion to the fall of Jerusalem in Luke 23:28-31, though that is not so clearly worded as to be classified beyond dispute as a prophecy of Jerusalem's destruction.

-Again, Luke has no mention of the fulfillment of this prophesy.
+Again, Luke has no mention of the fulfillment of this prophecy.
 Why not?
-The author has made a point of recording the fulfillment of prophesies; it is part of his intended material.
-Would Luke omit mentioning the fulfillment of a prophesy if it had already been fulfilled?
-If so, why mention the prophesy at all?
+The author has made a point of recording the fulfillment of prophecies; it is part of his intended material.
+Would Luke omit mentioning the fulfillment of a prophecy if it had already been fulfilled?
+If so, why mention the prophecy at all?
 Had the sack of Jerusalem and the fall of the Temple simply not happened yet, providing a fairly straightforward reason why it was not mentioned?
 Or was it merely outside the scope of his narrative, outside the scope of his intended material, and was not mentioned for that reason?
-Would a concern for limiting and focusing the scope of his narrative outweigh his concern to mention the fulfillment of prophesies?
+Would a concern for limiting and focusing the scope of his narrative outweigh his concern to mention the fulfillment of prophecies?
 To consider this, we are fortunate to have more than one document written by Luke.
 The other document, the book of Acts, sheds light on that question.